nf-core/dualrnaseq/README.md

 ## Dual RNA-seq pipeline

-**nf-core/dualrnaseq** is a bioinformatic pipeline built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
+**nf-core/dualrnaseq** is a bioinformatics pipeline built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.

 ### Introduction